News & Trending Tax News

 elnariz/Adobe angry man doing taxes at home

 Tax liens signify a serious step by the IRS.
-If you cheat and owe $10,000 or more, a lien grants the government rights to your assets, including property and financial holdings, if taxes go unpaid, and may prompt state and county liens.
+When you neglect or fail to pay a tax debt, a lien grants the government rights to your assets, including property and financial holdings, if taxes go unpaid, and may prompt state and county liens.

 Liens are public, too, so they hamper securing loans, jobs, or housing.
 Clearing a lien requires a full payment, with the IRS obligated to lift it within 30 days.